 Here at Nova Home Health Care, we provide a variety of support services for folks who need care in their home.
-Of all of our in-home care services, we offer skilled nursing services for those who need medical care from the comfort of your home.
+Of all of our in-home care services, we offer skilled nursing services for those who need medical care from the comfort of their home.
 Now, you may be asking yourself: How much training do our nurses have?
-Well, our staff includes Certified Nursing Assistants (CNAs), Licensed Practical Nurses (LPNs), Registered Nurses (RNs), as well as Nurse Practitioners (NPs).
+Well, our staff includes Certified Nursing Assistants (CNAs), Licensed Practical Nurses (LPNs), Registered Nurses (RNs), as well as Nurse Practitioners (NPS).
 Each of these nurses or nurse’s assistants have a certain degree of training and experience under their belt.
 As such, they can perform various tasks depending on the amount of training they’ve received.
 Today, we’re going to dissect exactly how much training is required for each certification, as well as the type of care each practitioner may provide.

 Certified Nursing Assistants

 CNAs aren’t actually considered nurses, since they are technically nursing assistants.
 However, they still have to undergo education, training, and testing to gain CNA certification.
-CNAs must take courses and training to attain a certification, and requirements for certification vary state by state.
-Here in Virginia, CNAs must pass an evaluation to gain their status as a Certified Nursing Assistant.
+CNAs must take courses and training to attain certification, and requirements for certification vary state by state.
+Here in Virginia, CNAs must pass an evaluation to gain their status as Certified Nursing Assistant.
 You can learn more about CNA requirements here in Virginia from NursingLicensure.org.

 CNAs can perform minor tasks, including moving patients, assisting patients with hygiene, recording information on a patient’s medical chart, collecting samples, and more; however, a CNA operates under the direction and supervision of another, more trained medical professional—which may include an RN or NP.